grafana/agent/docs/sources/flow/concepts/component_controller.md

 The component controller is finished loading once all components are evaluated, configured, and running.

 The component controller only evaluates a given component after evaluating all of that component's dependencies.
-Components that do not depend on other components can be evaluated at any time during the evaluation process.
+Components that don't depend on other components can be evaluated anytime during the evaluation process.

 ## Component reevaluation